akhil-madhu/hello-world/README.md

 # hello-world
-No clue about this so gonna try random stuff until something happens. love to vode in python
+No clue about this so gonna try random stuff until something happens. love to code in python